Applied causality to infer protein dynamics and kinetics: Materials and Methods

-Similarly, the DTW is used in the usual manner: a mapping between the MD- and AF2-generated TCFs is calculated such that the path-warping distance is minimized: $d_{\text{DTW}}(C_1,C_2)=\min_p(c_p(C_1,C_2))$, given that $p$ is a suitably defined warping path between time correlation functions $C_1$ and $C_2$ while the cost of an suitable warping path between $C_1$ and $C_2$ is given by $c_p(C_1,C_2)=\sum_{l=1}^{L(p)}c(C_{1}(l), C_2(l))$.
-In calculating the cost for taking an individual step along the warping path $c(C_1(l),C_2(l))$, we use only a single time series index $l$ since the compared time correlation functions from simulation and theory are of the same length and with the same lag between each sequential value.
+Similarly, we use DTW in the usual manner: we calculate a mapping between the MD- and AF2-generated ACFs such that the path-warping distance is minimized: $d_{\text{DTW}}(C_1,C_2)=\min_p(c_p(C_1,C_2))$, given that $p$ is a suitably defined warping path between ACFs $C_1$ and $C_2$ while the cost of an suitable warping path between $C_1$ and $C_2$ is given by $c_p(C_1,C_2)=\sum_{l=1}^{L(p)}c(C_{1}(l), C_2(l))$.
+In calculating the cost for taking an individual step along the warping path $c(C_1(l),C_2(l))$, we use only a single time series index $l$ since the compared ACFs from simulation and theory are of the same length and with the same lag between each sequential value.

+The percentage of each protein's dynamics best explained by the AF2 ensemble at the indicated MSA depth is calculated using the DTW distance matrix $\mathbf{D}$, where $\mathbf{D}_{m,n}$ represents the DTW distance between the ACF calculated by brute-force from the MD and from the LE4PD theory parameterized using the AF2-generated ensemble at MSA depth $m$ for residue $n$ (these matrices are shown in SI).
+This matrix is calculated at the indicated timescale.
+The percent explained is calculated as: